 What makes your heart sing?
-Mount Vernon Presbyterian School is committed to the principle that curiosity and passion drive learning.
+Mount Vernon is committed to the principle that curiosity and passion drive learning.
 The (i)Project is a unique opportunity for Upper School learners to cultivate their curiosities, pursue their passions and interests, and take creative risks.
 The goals for the (i)Project are four-fold:

 • Develop Mount Vernon Mindsets through authentic learning experiences